-Landlord's and Tenant's Positions
+Tenant's Position

-11. The landlord did not have a position as they gave the termination notice under the authority of the Residential Tenancies Act, 2018.
-The tenant did not dispute that the termination notice was a valid notice with regards to the timeframe that he was given to vacate, however the tenant disputed that the landlord had a reason to give him a notice and he requested that this tribunal ask the landlord to state their reason for the notice.
+12. The tenant did not dispute that the termination notice was a valid notice with regards to the timeframe that he was given to vacate, however he disputed that the landlord had a reason to give him a standard termination notice.
+The tenant questioned the landlord's reasoning and stated that he wishes to remain in the unit.